19wh1a0592/DBMS/README.md

 # DBMS
-It has the programs of DBMS lab
+This file contains the programs of DBMS lab